r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 I couldn't do anything in prison with the guards always watching.
 And above all...

 **Medea:**
-...I wanted to make absolutely sure that Fujimaru wouldn't be found guilty {(M) himself /(F) herself}.
+...I wanted to make absolutely sure that Fujimaru wouldn't be found guilty [♂ himself /♀ herself].

 **Robin Hood:**
 Oh, really?
 Well, I can't fault you for that.
 Now then.